scott870430/Visual-Recognition/hw2/README.md

 ```
 ### Download torchvision function

-In my model, i use some function, which is provided by torchvision, in `faster R-CNN/torchvision`, or you can download the file from [here](https://github.com/pytorch/vision/tree/master/references/detection).
+In my model, I use some function, which is provided by torchvision, in `faster R-CNN/torchvision`, or you can download the file from [here](https://github.com/pytorch/vision/tree/master/references/detection).

 ### Download pre-trained model

 You can download pretrained model from [here](https://drive.google.com/file/d/1Pk7vDXtx_Wxb18w8i4PVC-OAjopssFp5/view?usp=sharing)

+Then, move the model weight to `./model/`

 #### Modify model
 The default backbone of faster R-CNN is ResNet50.
 The image size of SVHN dataset is relatively small, so I change the backbone to mobilenet_v2 which is a ligher model.
 I also modify size and aspect ratios of anchor so that the model can foucs on smaller objects.